anvirt13/ModernWebLab2/README.md

-Certainly!
-Here's a simplified text version of the README:

 Student Data Management System
 Overview:
 fileOperations.js: Backend server logic using Express.js for handling student data.
 Connects to MongoDB, manages student records, and provides APIs for fetching and sorting student data.